standards-hub/test/README.md

  ```

 ### 4.2 Update or create a new `ObjID.xml` file
-* In this step, if you are creating:
-  * A first version of an Object, version 1.0, then you must add a fully qualified `ObjID.xml` file to the allocated branch, or
+* In this step, if you are creating a first version of an Object, version 1.0, then you must add a fully qualified `ObjID.xml` file to the allocated branch, or
-  * A revision of an existing Object, e.g. version 1.1 of Object ID `0.xml`, then you can modify directly the existing Object on the root of the allocated branch.
+* If you are revising an existing Object, e.g. version 1.1 of Object ID `0.xml`, then you can modify directly the existing Object on the root of the allocated branch.
 But later you will have to add the new revision of the Object to the `history_folder`, see next step.

 ### 4.3 Add a new `ObjID-X_Y.xml` file to the `version_history` folder
  * Each Object version, must have a file in the `version_history` folder